andrii-grynik/palpatines-api-call/README.md

 ## Issues I ran into:

 ran into some issues with reaching api with proper format, but got that settled.
-Swapi data gets pulled with .co and at some poing it was changed to .dev, so I worked around it
+Swapi data gets pulled with .co and at some point it was changed to .dev, so I worked around it.

 ## Future improvements: